keichan34/exfile/README.md

 config :exfile, Exfile,
   secret: "secret string to generate the token used to authenticate requests",
   backends: %{
-    "store" => configuration for a persistent store, "cache" => configuration for an ephemeral cache
+    "store" => configuration for the default persistent store "cache" => configuration for an ephemeral store holding temporarily uploaded content }
-  }
 ```